 #1 Let’s go shopping: Grab a domain name and hosting with Bluehost

 Sounds fancy, I know.
 But simply put, the domain is like your home address.
 Web hosting, on the other hand, is your house.
-Only this time around, instead of being a brick and mortar property, it’s a virtual one.
+Only this time around, instead of being a brick and mortar property, it’s virtual.

 To make it even easier to grasp, imagine you are planning a tea party.
 You can’t invite friends over when all you own is a PO box.
 Nor will anyone stop by if you don’t give them your address.
-Simply put, just like you need both a house and an address to host a party, you need both a domain name and hosting to start a blog.
+Just like you need both a house and an address to host a party, you need both a domain name and hosting to start a blog.

-What do you do when you want to buy a house?
-You go to a real estate agency.
+To continue with our analogy, when you want to buy a house you go to a real estate agency.
 When you want to start a blog from scratch, you go to a hosting company.

 Similar to the physical world, there are many hosting companies to choose from, but you should go to one that sells you both the domain and the hosting, and Bluehost does just that.
-Even more so, when you buy the hosting via them, Bluehost gives you the domain name for free.
-I know it makes total sense because in the physical world you don’t have to pay extra to get a home address.
-Regardless, most hosting companies do charge an annual fee for this, but I don’t know why you would want to pay for something you can have for free.
+Even more so, when you buy the hosting via them, Bluehost gives you the domain name for free for the first year.

-Besides the fact that the domain is free, I also recommend Bluehost because they are easy to use and they have great customer support.
+Besides all the perks, I also recommend Bluehost because they are super easy to start with and they have great customer support.
 They are widely used by bloggers and their hosting is cheaper than coffee.
 Seriously!
 You only pay $2.95 per month.
-Do you know of any other business you can start for this little money?
+Do you know of any other business that you can start for this little money?